d4n3sh/thedaneshproject/content/posts/2008-01-27-rambo-4-my-review.md

 A must watch movie for those with a strong stomach and a passion for mindless brutality.
 Don't go in expecting to see the old Rambo, open your mind and you shall enjoy.

 My favorite part from the movie is when the enemy confronting John Rambo get taken down by a head shot from the sniper.
-His damn head explodes on screen&#8230;.BAM!!
+His damn head explodes on screen....BAM!!

 So how did you find the movie?